 A. PROJECT COMMITTEE.
 For each project significant enough to require individual Governing Council approval, the Provost shall establish a Project Committee.
 The Project Committee, which is advisory to the President, shall be formed at the outset of project planning and continue to exist until the completion of the project.
 Functional continuity of the project development is essential and important throughout the life of the project so that the Project Committee will contain a core membership representative of the interests of the project users, the staff responsible for space and facilities planning, and the staff responsible for liaison with design consultants and contractors.
-The membership of the Project Committee must comprise the senior representative(s) of the user(s), normally the Dean(s), Chair(s) or equivalent (or delegates) with recognition of multi-unit participation, i.e. Faculty and or Department, the University officer responsible for project implementation (or delegate).
+The membership of the Project Committee must comprise the senior representative(s) of the user(s), normally the Dean(s), Chair(s) or equivalent (or delegates) with recognition of multi-unit participation, i.e. Faculty and or Department, the University officer responsible for campus and space planning (or delegate) and the University officer responsible for project implementation (or delegate).
 A representative from each of these constituencies will constitute a working executive committee; the chair of the Project Committee8 will be identified from within the executive committee and the chair may be changed during the life of the project.